-"We are Human Beings" Inside the Longest McDonald's Workers' Strike with Angely Rodriguez & Maria Ceja
+"We are Human Beings" Inside the Longest McDonald's Workers' Strike ft.
+Angely Rodriguez & Maria Ceja

 Today's episode features Angely Rodriguez and Maria Ceja — two McDonald’s workers who went on a historic strike in response to the company’s failure to provide the bare minimum to protect its workers as COVID-19 ran rampant through their Telegraph Ave location in North Oakland.
 To learn more and get involved visit: fastfoodjusticeahora.com(link is external).
 Hosted by Andy Currier.
 Music: Michael & Randy Mell